cambridge-cares/CitiesKG/CEA_AGENT/README.md

 # CEA Agent
 ## Agent Description

-The CEA agent can be used to interact with the [City Energy Analyst (CEA)](https://www.cityenergyanalyst.com/)  and the data it produces on building energy demands and photovoltaic potentials.
+The CEA Agent can be used to interact with the [City Energy Analyst (CEA)](https://www.cityenergyanalyst.com/)  and the data it produces on building energy demands and installable solar energy generators.

 The agent currently queries for building geometry, surrounding buildings geometries and building usage stored in the knowledge graph, which are passed to CEA as inputs.
-The energy demands and photovoltaic potentials calculated by CEA are extracted by the agent and stored on the knowledge graph.
+The energy demands and solar energy generation calculated by CEA are extracted by the agent and stored on the knowledge graph.

 ## Build Instructions